LSEG-API-Samples/Article.DSS.Python.REST.RicMapping/DSS_RicSearch.md

 ## Disclaimer

-This Python code in this article is for demonstration purposes only and is not intended to be used in production environment directly.
+The Python code in this article is for demonstration purposes only and is not intended to be used in production environment directly.
 The complete source code of this example can be downloaded from [DSS REST API Download](https://developers.thomsonreuters.com/datascope-select-dss/datascope-select-rest-api/downloads).
-To execute the Python example code illustrated in this article, a valid TR DataScope Select user account/password is required.
+A valid DataScope Select user account is required to execute the Python example code illustrated in this article, .